Enlisting in the Army a Step-By-Step Guide

 If you're permanently disqualified, the Army can choose to waive the medical disqualification.
 The commanding officer of the recruiting company will determine whether or not a waiver will be submitted.
 If the commander approves it, the request goes all the way up, winding its way through the command chain, to the top doctor in the Army Recruiting Command (HQ USAREC Command Surgeon).
 The CS's office has final approval authority.
 This process can take several weeks (sometimes months).

 Many Army enlisted jobs and assignments require a security clearance.
-In order to obtain a security clearance, one must be a U.S. Citizen.
+To obtain a security clearance, one must be a U.S. Citizen.
 You can still enlist without U.S. Citizenship, but your job choices and assignments will be limited to those which do not require a clearance.

 A counselor will go over your contract with you line-by-line.
 The counselor will also go over the various enlistment options, and any enlistment incentives you may qualify for, based on the MOS (job) you choose, and your qualifications.
 If you failed to qualify for an MOS that you may have pre-selected in the recruiter's office, the counselor will discuss alternative job possibilities.